demiurgeQuantified/PZEventDoc/docs/Events.md

 OnClothingUpdated | (Client) Fires every time a character's clothing is updated.
-This includes when accumulating dirt or blood. | IsoGameCharacter character, OnConnectFailed | (Multiplayer) (Client) Fires when the client fails to connect to a server. | String message, OnConnected | (Multiplayer) (Client) Fires while connecting to a server. | OnConnectionStateChanged | (Multiplayer) (Client) Fires when the client's connection state is updated while trying to connect to a server. | 1: String state, String message, 2: String state, String message, int place, OnContainerUpdate | (Client) Fires when a container is added or removed from the world. | any object, OnCoopJoinFailed | (Client) Fires when a splitscreen character fails to be added. | int playerIndex, OnCoopServerMessage | (Multiplayer) (Server) Fires when receiving a server message during a co-op (in-game hosted) game. | String tag, String cookie, String payload,
+This includes when accumulating dirt or blood. | IsoGameCharacter character, OnConnectFailed | (Multiplayer) (Client) Fires when the client fails to connect to a server. | String message, OnConnected | (Multiplayer) (Client) Fires while connecting to a server. | OnConnectionStateChanged | (Multiplayer) (Client) Fires when the client's connection state is updated while trying to connect to a server. | 1: String state, String message, <br>2: String state, String message, int place, <br>
+OnContainerUpdate | (Client) Fires when a container is added or removed from the world. | any object, OnCoopJoinFailed | (Client) Fires when a splitscreen character fails to be added. | int playerIndex, OnCoopServerMessage | (Multiplayer) (Server) Fires when receiving a server message during a co-op (in-game hosted) game. | String tag, String cookie, String payload,